Der Spiegel: History

 Der Spiegel had an average circulation of 1,076,000 copies in 2003.
-In 2007 the magazine started a new regional supplement in Switzerland.
+In 2007, the magazine started a new regional supplement in Switzerland.
 A 50-page study of Switzerland, it was the first regional supplement of the magazine.

-In 2010 Der Spiegel was employing the equivalent of 80 full-time fact checkers, which the Columbia Journalism Review called "most likely the world's largest fact checking operation".
-The same year, it was the third best-selling general interest magazine in Europe with a circulation of 1,016,373 copies.
+In 2010, Der Spiegel was employing the equivalent of 80 full-time fact checkers, which the Columbia Journalism Review called "most likely the world's largest fact checking operation".
+The same year, it was the third best-selling general interest magazine in Europe, with a circulation of 1,016,373 copies.

 In 2018, Der Spiegel became involved in a journalistic scandal after it discovered and made public that one of its leading reporters, Claas Relotius, had "falsified his articles on a grand scale".

 Reception

 When Stefan Aust took over in 1994, the magazine's readers realized that his personality was different from his predecessor's.
 In 2005, a documentary by Stephan Lamby quoted him as follows: "We stand at a very big cannon!"
 Politicians of all stripes who had to deal with the magazine's attention often voiced their disaffection for it.
-The outspoken conservative Franz Josef Strauss contended that Der Spiegel was "the Gestapo of our time".
-He referred to journalists in general as "rats".
+Outspoken conservative Franz Josef Strauss contended that Der Spiegel was "the Gestapo of our time," and referred to journalists in general as "rats".
 The Social Democrat Willy Brandt called it "Scheißblatt" (i.e., a "shit paper") during his term in office as Chancellor.

-Der Spiegel often produces feature-length articles on problems affecting Germany (like demographic trends, the federal system's gridlock, or the issues of its education system) and describes optional strategies and their risks in depth.
+Der Spiegel often produces feature-length articles on problems affecting Germany (such as demographic trends, the federal system's gridlock, or the issues of its education system), and describes optional strategies and their risks in depth.
 The magazine plays the role of opinion leader in the German press.
 According to The Economist, Der Spiegel is one of continental Europe's most influential magazines.